Penetration Testing

 What is Penetration Testing ?

-Pen testing can involve the attempted breaching of any number of application systems, (e.g., application protocol interfaces (APIs), frontend/backend servers) to uncover vulnerabilities, such as unsanitized inputs that are susceptible to code injection attacks.
+Penetration testing can involve the attempt to breach any number of application systems, (e.g., application protocol interfaces (APIs), Web Applications, Web Servers, Desktop Applications, etc.) to uncover vulnerabilities, such as unsanitized inputs that are susceptible to code injection attacks.

 Penetration Testing Stages